Gifts in Wills mean that more people can be supported through their most difficult times, and helped to live the best life they possibly can.

 Gifts in Wills are vital to Sue Ryder

-Looking to the future, gifts in Wills are even more crucial for us so we can provide more care for more people.
+Looking to the future, gifts in Wills are even more crucial to ensure that more care is provided for more people.
 This means doubling the amount of people that we care for and support by 2023.
 Demand is growing for our end of life services, bereavement support and specialist neurological care, and gifts in Wills can help us reach more people than ever before.

 Naturally, we understand that gifts in Wills are a personal matter, and that friends and family must come first.
 But if you’re also planning to support a cause you care about, we’d love you to consider us.